4 Marks of the Collegium

 Ora et labóra.
 (Prayer and Work.)

-Students work in the Collegium’s Corporate Internship Program, thereby gaining the spiritual benefits of work, the practical benefits of work experience, the ability to understand the connection between their courses and the work world, and additions to their resumés.
+Students work in the Collegium’s Corporate Internship Program, thereby gaining the spiritual benefits of work, the practical benefits of work experience, the ability to understand the connection between a liberal arts education and success in the professional world, and additions to their resumés.